The Seven AIAG-VDA FMEA Steps

 A failure with no identified effect is not necessarily safe — it may indicate an incomplete analysis.

-Step 4: Identify Causes
+Practical Analysis: Identify Causes

 For each failure mode, identify the root cause or mechanism that leads to the failure.
 The cause determines the Occurrence (O) rating.